Chapter 11 Haig 121224

 extremely important to know ones location coordinates on a map, at all

 times.
-Our artillery FOs and air controllers flying around in piper
+Our artillery FOs and air controllers flying around in piper cubs

-Alexander Haig and friends.
-Haig's chopper crash most surely caused him
+friends.
+Haig's chopper crash most surely caused him to lose track of

-to lose track of his location.
-B Company's commander most surely
+his location.
+B Company's commander most surely followed the sound of

-followed the sound of the fire fight to get to where he was going so he
+the fire fight to get to where he was going so he didn’t know where he

-didn’t know where he was at.
+was at.
 This meant that Lt.
-Hill’s RTO was probably the only
+Hill’s RTO was probably the only man who

 Haig had very good instincts as a tactician.
 Though short on

-everyday experience as a field commander, he had been
+everyday experience as a field commander, he had been blessed with the

-He did an exceptional job of calling down the world on enemy
+exceptional job of calling down the world on enemy positions once he got

-positions once he got the proper coordinates from the recon RTO.
+the proper coordinates from the recon RTO.
+However, after his chopper

 gunfire.
 That probably was not one of his smarter moves.
-His actions may have been viewed later as a little crazy.
+His actions may

-However, there was something else to be considered.
-Hanging around the downed chopper could have given away his
+else to be considered.
+Hanging around the downed chopper could have

-Haig later admitted that it was a real miracle that he wasn't killed.
-In
+while running to join his men.
+Haig later admitted that it was a real

-my opinion it was Pete Petersen’s good navigating and the ability of
+miracle that he wasn't killed.
+In my opinion it was Pete Petersen’s good

-that unnamed recon platoon RTO to remember those coordinates, which
+navigating and the ability of that unnamed recon platoon RTO to remember

-saved Haig's bacon on this day.
+those coordinates, which saved Haig's bacon on this day.

 Amid devastatingly effective artillery and air power this devoted